-This is the 2000 debut CD album by Dutch group Alice Deejay, called Who Needs Guitars Anyway?.
+Today’s POP RESCUE from an uncertain future is the 2000 debut CD album by Dutch group Alice Deejay, called Who Needs Guitars Anyway?.
+Does this album strum the right note with you, or is it all just broken strings?
+Read on…

 This is certainly a europop/dance album that unashamedly relies on vocals, a computer, and a synth.
 DJ Jurgen was behind this.